raspberrypilearning/rainbow-run/en/step_5.md

 --- task ---

 **Test:** Save your script and switch back to the Unity Editor.
-Click on the 'Ball' GameObject and set the keys you want to use for forward and backwards.
+Click on the 'Ball' GameObject and set the keys you want to use for forward and backward.

 Select the Game view tab and click on the 'Play' button to run your project.